Gamma Upsilon Chapter

 Eastern Michigan University

-Founded: June 6, 1948
+Founded: June 6, 1948; January 8, 2016

-Evin Varner Distinguished Service
+Evin C. Varner Distinguished Service Award

 Eastern Michigan University originated in 1849 and opened as Michigan State Normal School in 1953.
-The name was changed from normal school to college in 1899, about the time the two oldest surviving campus buildings were built.
+The name was changed from "Normal School" to "College" in 1899, about the time the two oldest surviving campus buildings were built.
 The institution became Eastern Michigan College in 1956 and was granted University status in 1959.

 Iota chapter of Alpha Gamma Upsilon was installed at Eastern Michigan State on June 6, 1948.
-The chapter originated in a colonization effort inaugurated by "Sparky" Force, Alpha Gamma Upsilon's Executive Secretary, and Alpha Gamma Upsilon's National President "Scooter" Anderson.
-William Hemes was the chief undergraduate leader.
-The first formal meeting of the colony occurred on January 10, 1948.
-In 1952, the chapter was able to lease a chapter house, and they operated it throughout the rest of the decade.
+The Chapter originated in a colonization effort inaugurated by "Sparky" Force, Alpha Gamma Upsilon's Executive Secretary, and Alpha Gamma Upsilon's National President "Scooter" Anderson.
+William Hemes was the Chief Undergraduate Leader.
+The first formal meeting of the Colony occurred on January 10, 1948.
+In 1952, the Chapter was able to lease a chapter house, and they operated it throughout the rest of the decade.

 In 1965, pursuant to terms of the merger agreement between Alpha Gamma Upsilon and Alpha Sigma Phi, Iota of Alpha Gamma Upsilon Fraternity became Gamma Upsilon of Alpha Sigma Phi.
-Gamma Upsilon Chapter was installed on September 24, 1966 by Grand Senior President Ray Glos, Illinois '22, Ralph F. Burns, Ohio Wesleyan '32, Ed Madison, Alabama '58, Gary McAnaney, Ohio Northern '58, and ASP Corporation secretary Douglas Hammial, Michigan '20.
+The Gamma Upsilon Chapter was installed on September 24, 1966 by Grand Senior President Ray Glos, Illinois '22, Ralph F. Burns, Ohio Wesleyan '32, Ed Madison, Alabama '58, Gary McAnaney, Ohio Northern '58, and ASP Corporation secretary Douglas Hammial, Michigan '20.
 Past Alpha Gamma Upsilon President James Brown was the Toastmaster.

-Robert Cabello, Eastern Michigan '70, served on the Grand Council of Alpha Sigma Phi, and took a lead role in developing colonies of Alpha Sigma Phi at Illinois State and Central Michigan Universities.
+Robert Cabello, Eastern Michigan '70, served on the Grand Council of Alpha Sigma Phi and took a lead role in developing colonies of Alpha Sigma Phi at Illinois State and Central Michigan Universities.

 Submitting Changes to the Chapter's History: Any member of the fraternity and/or chapter is welcome to submit a request to update/change/correct information listed within the chapter history portion of this page.
 Submissions will be accepted in two ways: Should a correction need to be made, please submit the entire sentence/paragraph that needs to be updated with the correction highlighted in yellow or in a different color.
 If something new or updated needs to be added, please submit the entire sentence/paragraph that needs to be added and/or revised with the new or added information highlighted in yellow or in a different color.

 This information should be submitted to email@example.com where it will be reviewed by Fraternity Staff and/or the Grand Historian.
 Your submission will not be acknowledged unless it has been added to the website.
-It is very important that the chapter's history accurately and objectively reflect the chapter, so all corrections, additions, revisions should be reviewed by other members of your chapter/colony before they are submitted for consideration.
+It is very important that the chapter's history accurately and objectively reflect the chapter, so all corrections, additions, revisions should be reviewed by other members of your chapter/provisional chapter before they are submitted for consideration.